Model#

 compute resource requirements, and application command-line arguments.

-instance has been initialized, users have access to
+Once a Model instance has been initialized, users have access to

-the Model API functions to further configure the Model
+the Model API functions to further configure the Model.

 The Model API functions provide users with the following capabilities: